the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Habitat

-Forests are home to about 80 percent of total terrestrial biodiversity, from small invertebrates to large mammals.
+Forests are home to about 80 percent of the Earth's total biodiversity, from small invertebrates to large mammals.

 Insects